118 Quotes

 Cardinal Raymond Burke (Canon lawyer; former prefect of the Apostolic Signatura) September 30, 2017 Cdl Burke Back at Apostolic Signatura Source ↗

-Context: Article quotes Cardinal Burke on the SSPX and attending its sacraments.
+Context: Cardinal Burke on SSPX status and attending its sacraments.
+Relevant to pastoral guidance warning faithful against treating SSPX chapels as regular parish substitutes.

 Canon Law